Security-Onion-Solutions/securityonion-docs/playbook.rst

  #.
 What are the follow-up actions required to validate and/or remediate when results are seen?
  #.
 The actual query needed to implement the play's objective.
 In our case, the :ref:`elastalert` / :ref:`elasticsearch` configuration.

-Any results from a Play will generate an Alert within :ref:`hive`.
+Any high or critical severity results from a Play will generate an Alert within :ref:`hive`.
+Low and medium severity results are available to view within Hunt or Kibana.

 The final piece to Playbook is automation.
 Once a Play is made active, the following happens: